Web accessibility techniques

 While accessibility guidelines are essential for setting, examining and referencing a desired level of accessibility, they can be cumbersome to use for anyone other than auditors or other accessibility professionals.
 The information in this section provides practical, advice and direction for anyone involved in web development, design and content.
 Topics covered include developing accessible data tables, using colour wisely, writing well structured content and so on.

 How to use these resources

-Comprehensive advice on the technical implications of web accessibility, with code snippets and cross references to the WCAG and the NDA it accessibility guidelines.
+Comprehensive advice on the technical implications of web and mobile app accessibility, with code snippets and cross references to the WCAG 2.1 and EN 301 549

 Tailored for web and graphic designers, this section contains specific information on the use of images, colours, multimedia and so on.

-If you write, edit or manage content for a website, this section covers the issues that affect you.
-It includes advice on the use of clear and simple language, how to write meaningful alternative text, and so on.
+If you write, edit or manage content for a website or mobile app, or a document published to a website, this section covers the issues that affect you.
+It includes advice on the use of clear and simple language, how to write meaningful alternative text, and creating accessible office file formats.
 The technical aspects of content publishing are excluded and it is assumed that content is published using a template or CMS.